 The site was originally designed using Microsoft FrontPage.
 In July, 2008, I redesigned the site using an excellent product called Expression Engine.

 Besides computers and spreadsheets, I'm also interested in music.
-Lately, my preferred genre is old time Appalachian music, and I've been learning clawhammer banjo and fiddle.
+Lately, my preferred genre is old time Appalachian music, and play clawhammer banjo and guitar.